MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 As mentioned before, the message session allows storing and retrieving any state by some unique key.
 This means that this type of saga persistence only support correlation by id.
-So, similar to Redis saga persistence, you cannot use `CorralateBy` to specify how to find the saga instance, but only `CorrelateById`.
+So, similar to Redis saga persistence, you cannot use `CorrelateBy` to specify how to find the saga instance, but only `CorrelateById`.